 Orcadian woodturner working with local and Scottish hardwoods, completely self-taught, creating decorative pieces handmade in Orkney from log to finish.

-We are open and look forward to welcoming you back.
+We are open and look forward to welcoming you back to our Gallery & Workshop.

 Feel free to contact me on 07523244119